bmalla21/optimization/README.md

 Workflow:
-1. Data Collection and Preprocessing: Fetch historical stock prices for NASDAQ-100 stocks (2022-2023).
-Clean and preprocess data to calculate returns, risks, and other metrics.
+1. Data Acquisition and Preprocessing: A list of NASDAQ 100 components are scraped from Wikipedia and data was wrangled into a usable format.
+Afterwards, historical stock prices are downloaded using yfinance.
-2. Data Analysis: Analyze trends in returns and risks.
+2. Explanatory Data Analysis: Analyze trends in returns and risks.
 Define key constraints for the optimization problem.
+Descriptive statistics are calculated.
 3. Model Formulation: Define the mathematical model for portfolio optimization: Decision variables [Binary (stock selection), Continuous (stock weights)], objective function [maximize portfolio returns], constraints [budget, cardinality, diversification, risk control, and diminishing returns]
 5. Optimization with Gurobi: Implement the integer programming model using Gurobi.
 Solve for the optimal stock portfolio.